 Evoenergy charges electricity retailers for using the ACT electricity network.
-Electricity retailers then set the final price you pay for using electricity (which also includes other costs, such as the cost of generating electricity).
-You probably won’t see Evoenergy’s network prices on your retail electricity bill, but Evoenergy’s costs are included in the overall price you pay to your electricity retailer.
+Electricity retailers then set the final price you pay for using electricity (which also includes other costs, like the cost of generating electricity).

-Electricity tariffs describe how and how much you’re charged for using the electricity network.
-For example, the price you pay may be different depending on the time of day you use electricity, or whether you’re a residential or commercial customer.
+Evoenergy’s electricity network tariffs determine how and how much your retailer is charged for your use of the electricity network.
+For example, the price your retailer pays Evoenergy may be different depending on the time of day you use electricity, or whether you’re a residential or commercial customer.

 Electricity network charges

-Our schedule of charges provides information on tariffs and charges associated with using the electricity network and services we provide:
+The documents below provide information on the tariffs and charges associated with using the electricity network and the services we provide:

 -

-The 2024-25 network charges approved by the AER do not include the impacts of the ACT Government’s Large-scale Feed-in Tariff (LFiT) Scheme.
-The 2024-25 LFiT amount has been applied as an adjustment to the AER’s approved charges for 2024-25, and is equivalent to an additional 0.258 cents per kilowatt-hour (kWh).
-This adjustment has been applied uniformly to the consumption charges (c/kWh) in Evoenergy’s tariffs.
+The network charges approved by the AER do not include the costs of the ACT Government’s Large-scale Feed-in Tariff (LFiT) Scheme.
+In 2025-26 the LFiT costs are an additional 1.59 cents per kilowatt-hour (kWh), which has been added to the consumption charges (cents/kWh) in Evoenergy’s network tariffs.

-To provide transparency to stakeholders we’ve published two schedules of network charges for 2024-25.
+To provide transparency to stakeholders we’ve published two schedules of network charges for 2025-26.
 The original network charges approved by the AER can be found here (provided for information only).
-The network charges inclusive of LFiT can be found here.

 Tariff Structure Statement

-Evoenergy is required to publish a Tariff Structure Statement (TSS) which provides detailed information about the network tariffs we charge to electricity retailers, and how these may change in the future.
+Evoenergy is required to publish its current Tariff Structure Statement (TSS) which provides detailed information about the network tariffs we charge to electricity retailers.
+Evoenergy is also required to publish a statement of its tariff classes and the tariffs applicable to each class.

 Network charges on your electricity bill

-Evoenergy’s network charges are just one part of the total cost you pay for using electricity.
-Your electricity bill also reflects costs from your energy retailer (including the cost of buying electricity from generators), as well as jurisdictional charges set by the ACT Government.
+Evoenergy's network charges are just one part of the total cost you pay for using electricity.
+Your electricity bill also reflects costs from your energy retailer (including the cost of buying electricity from generators).

-Evoenergy’s network charges make up around 30% of your total electricity bill and include the following costs:
+Evoenergy's network charges make up around 30% of residential electricity bills in the ACT and include the following costs:

 Distribution and transmission costs